-Now in its 30th anniversary year, the Downlands Partnership provides an established urban fringe countryside management service, enhancing the local environment for people, biodiversity and wildlife.
+The Downlands Partnership was established in 1988 and provides an urban fringe countryside management service, maintaining and enhancing the local environment for biodiversity, people and wildlife.

 Volunteering in the glorious local countryside is great for happiness, health and habitat.
-Come & join our happy conservation crew!
+Come & join our happy conservation crew very soon!

-The Downlands Partnership also has its own flock of sheep (breeds: Herdwick, Beulah Speckled Face & Jacob), Sussex cattle and British feral goats, that seasonally graze the chalk downland as part of the long-term countryside management partnership programme.
-Find out more @downygrazers and Facebook.
+The Downlands Partnership also runs an extensive conservation grazing programme across the Partnership area, and the grazing service is run from Surrey County Council owned private farm Old Lodge Farm near Banstead/Carshalton.
+The Partnership has its own flock of sheep (breeds: Herdwick, Beulah Speckled Face & Jacob), Sussex cattle and British feral goats, and manages its own lambing season every spring.
+The animals seasonally rotate graze the chalk downland as part of the long-term countryside management partnership programme.
+We are very grateful to the volunteers who help us with stock-checking.
+Find out more about our conservation grazing work by visiting @downygrazers and Downlands grazing on Facebook.